EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 A *lambda expression* can be recognized by the arrow, written as `->`.
 Before this arrow, parameter variables are defined that will be available inside the body of the lambda expression.
 After the arrow, we have a block or expression, that contains regular code.
 It is required that the types and the number of the parameter variables match those of the single method of the functional interface.
 For a `Comparator<Course>`, the `compare` method expects two `Course` objects as input, which matches the arguments of our lambda expression.
-The type of the code after the arrow, must match the return type of the functional interface method.
+The type of the code, after the arrow, must match the return type of the functional interface method.
 Since the return type of the `compare` method is `int`, we are required to return an `int` in our case.
 Fortunately, the `compareTo` method produces an `int`, and so the compiler is happy that our lambda expression matches the `compare` method.

-Since the parameter and return types of the lambda expressions are required to match the parameter and return types of the functional interface, the compiler often does not need the explicit input types of the lambda expression, and can use *type inference* to determine what the types of the lambda expression’s inputs will be.
+Since the parameter and return types of the lambda expressions are required to match the parameter and return types of the functional interface, the compiler often does not need the explicit input types of the lambda expression.
+It can use *type inference* (i.e. automatic detection of types used) to determine what the types of the lambda expression’s inputs will be.
 As a result, we can shorten our example:

 ```java
 Comparator<Course> comp = (o1,o2) -> {